11 Best Day Trips from Krakow, Poland

 In summer, Zakopane’s a little more diverse.
 Of all the activities for day-trippers, though, hiking and walking make the most sense.
 Simply walking around town, admiring the distinctive Zakopane wooden architecture styles, is a great way to spend the day.

 Active travellers seeking more action, however, should head for the Kasporowy Wierch cable car.
 Even a quick walk atop Kasporowy Wierch, admiring the alpine views over the High Tatras, and back down to Zakopane is worth the time and effort.
+Longer hikes from Kasporowy Wierch through to Mount Giewont and Strążyska Valley are harder to plan during a day trip, but will be far more rewarding.

-Even more invigorating is a hike to Morskie Oko, Poland’s famous “Eye of the Sea” that sparkles steps from the Slovakia border.
+Even more invigorating is a hike to Morskie Oko, Poland’s famous “Eye of the Sea,” that sparkles steps from the Slovakia border.
 Depart early from the Zakopane bus station to the stop at Palenica Białczańska near Lysa Polana.

 High Tatras at Morskie Oko, Poland